luciendgolden/evaluation-pipeline-2025/README.md

 ## Baselines
 The baseline models are available from the BabyLM Community huggingface page here: https://huggingface.co/BabyLM-community .

-For the strict and strict-small tracks, we release [BabyLlama](https://aclanthology.org/2023.conll-babylm.24/) and [LTG-BERT](https://aclanthology.org/2023.conll-babylm.20/) baselines.
-These architectures were chosen because they were the winning methods from last year's challenge.
+For the strict and strict-small tracks, we release the following baselines: [GPT-BERT](https://arxiv.org/pdf/2410.24159), the winning submission from the 2024 iteration, and GPT-2 Small as a purely autoregressive baseline.
 Models containing `-100m` are for the strict track; those containing `-10m` are for strict-small.

 For the multimodal tracks, we release [Flamingo](https://proceedings.neurips.cc/paper_files/paper/2022/file/960a172bc7fbf0177ccccbb411a7d800-Paper-Conference.pdf) and [GIT](https://openreview.net/pdf?id=b4tMhpN0JC) baselines.

+For the interaction track, we release two baselines: An "RLHF" baseline, where a model pre-trained on the BabyLM corpus is further finetuned via [PPO](https://arxiv.org/pdf/1707.06347) to maximize a scalar reward mimicking caregiver responses, and a "Preference Optimization" baseline, where a model is optimized via [SimPO](https://arxiv.org/pdf/2405.14734) to prefer teacher corrections over its own generated outputs.
+More details are available in Section 4.5 of the [call for papers](https://arxiv.org/pdf/2502.10645?).

 Here are scores for each model on each evaluation task.
 Each task score is an unweighted mean of each subtask score within that task.
 We also show macroaverages, which are simply means of each task score (i.e., means across a row of the table).
 NOTE: for GLUE, we average *accuracies* for all tasks except QQP and MRPC (where we use F1 scores).
 See end of README for more detailed score breakdowns.